VVarui/ITAI-2372-Portfolio/README.md

 ## 📚 Course Overview

 This repository contains assignments, case studies, and class notes from **ITAI 2372**, covering the rapid advancement of artificial intelligence and its intersection with law, ethics, industry, and public policy.
-Topics range from large language models and machine learning architectures to algorithmic bias, regulation, and the future of AGI.

 ---

 ## 🗂️ Repository Structure